iPhone 11 Is Disabled Connect to iTunes

 [Related: What to do when iPhone is disabled]

-Another way to restore iPhone to its factory conditions when it's disabled is to employ iPhone Unlocker.
+Another way to restore iPhone to its factory conditions when it's unavailable or disabled is to employ iPhone Unlocker.
 It's a great passcode removal tool for unlocking disabled iPhone.
 It's supported for all iOS devices, despite the iOS version.
 It also has useful features, in addition to bypassing the passcode on Lock Screen, that makes it a comprehensive application, that is Remove Apple ID to bypass iCloud activation lock and remove the Screen Time passcode.

 The software is easy to operate for all level users.
 Simply connect your disabled iPhone and let it take care of the rest: downloading iOS firmware for unlocking and erase iPhone to factory reset.
 Here's how to do that:

 Step 1: Launch iPhone Unlocker

 Use the download link to get the software on your Mac or PC.
 Then fire it up.

 On the window it opens, click Wipe Passcode.